Yoimiya42/COMP0002_Coursework1/README.md

   - the start position and orientation of robot
   - the position of home

-- Algorithms simliar to DFS and A*
+-Algorithms simliar to DFS and A*
-- Gradient colours are uesd to represent the path traversed by the robot.
+-Gradient colours are uesd to represent the path traversed by the robot.